cuhk-eda/dr-cu/README.md

 Dr. CU
 ======================================
-Dr. CU is a VLSI detailed routing tool developed by the research team supervised by Prof. Evangeline F. Y. Young in The Chinese University of Hong Kong (CUHK).
+Dr. CU is a VLSI detailed routing tool developed by the research team supervised by Prof. Evangeline F.Y.
+Young in The Chinese University of Hong Kong (CUHK).
 Different from global routing, detailed routing takes care of many detailed design rules and is performed on a significantly larger routing grid graph.
 In advanced technology nodes, it becomes the most complicated and time-consuming stage in the VLSI physical design flow.
 To tackle the challenges, we design and implement several efficient and effective data structures and algorithms under a holistic framework:
 * A set of two-level sparse data structures
 * An optimal correct-by-construction path search
 * An efficient bulk synchronous parallel scheme